 First of all, you should know a few metrics that turn out to be quite interesting despite being pretty rare.

-Average product price: the Average Product price is the average price set shown on a bid.
+Average product price: the Average Product price is the average price set shown in an auction.

-Benchmark product price: Benchmark product price is the pricing weight average of the product that got impressions during the bid.
-This sales price, unlike the average product price, takes into account all the advertisers that showed ads during the bid.
+Benchmark product price: Benchmark product price is the pricing weight average of the product that got impressions during the auction.
+This sales price, unlike the average product price, takes into account all the advertisers that showed ads during the auction.